Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Conclusions

 The LMU was a 19\textsuperscript{th} century agreement among several European countries to standardize their currencies through a bimetallic system based on fixed gold and silver content.
 In this paper, I analyze its effects on trade using state-of-the-art gravity techniques and, crucially, accounting for the diversity of currency regimes during the early years of the LMU---therefore addressing a potential source of omitted variable bias.

 The evidence presented in this paper suggests that the LMU had a meaningful, though short-lived, impact on trade among its members.
 In the initial phase following its establishment (1865–1873), when bimetallism remained a credible monetary arrangement, trade among its members increased by approximately 30\%.
-These effects then started rapidly fading, converging to zero by the end of the 1870s, when new silver coin minting ceased across the LMU.
-A model-based assessment suggests that, between 1865 and 1873, the LMU raised total international trade by an average of 9.6\%, though the gains were uneven: Switzerland and Italy experienced the largest relative gains, followed by Belgium, Greece, and France.
+These effects then started rapidly fading, converging to zero by the end of the 1870s, when new silver coin minting was halted across the LMU.
+A model-based assessment suggests that, between 1865 and 1873, the LMU raised total international trade of its members by an average of almost 9\%, though the gains were uneven: Switzerland and Italy experienced the largest relative gains, followed by Belgium, France, and Greece.

 Similar methods could be applied in future research to examine the impact of other historically important exchange rate regimes or trade policy choices on trade.

 \end{doublespace}

 \counterwithin{figure}{section} \counterwithin{table}{section}